obbish/lpadmin_easy_add/README.md

 what's this?
 -------------------
-- generic bash script that lets your users install any number of pre-defined printers easily
+- a bash script that lets you:
+  - add printers via a selection menu
+  - pre-define what printers to choose from
+  - keep adding printers until you are done

 how to use?